High-Frequency Thermal Graviton Remnant from the End of Inflation: Standard cosmological evolution

 respectively.
 Denoting the end of inflation by “$*$”, we have $\rho_r a^4 = \rho_r^* a_*^4$, $f a = f_* a_*$.
 Consequently, the energy density at a certain time is related to the values at the end of inflation as

-Note that the graviton component possess Planck scale decoupling temperature, which means it is free from any interaction, so we can just care about the scale factor decided by the temperature of different universe periods.
+Note that the graviton component possess Planck scale decoupling temperature, which means it is free from any interaction, so we can just care about the scale factor determined by the temperature of different universe periods.
 We adopt a hypothesis that the thermal graviton background is established by the dS horizon and is fully formed by the end of the inflationary phase.
-And the universe rapidly transitions to the decelerated Friedmann stage, where the associated Gibbons-Hawking temperature (linked to the Hubble rate) is insufficient to produce radiation of significant intensity \cite{Brandenberger:1982xi}.
+The universe rapidly transitions to the decelerated Friedmann stage, where the associated Gibbons-Hawking temperature (linked to the Hubble rate) is insufficient to sustain a thermal bath of comparable energy density \cite{Brandenberger:1982xi}.

 We consider a standard picture in which reheating follows inflation, then transitions to a radiation-dominated universe.
 Note that readers should distinguish between the instantaneous release of radiation at the end of inflation and non-instantaneous evolution during the reheating phase.
 Even if reheating proceeds over many Hubble times, the thermal graviton modes have already decoupled as free radiation immediately after the geometric quench, and therefore cannot re-thermalize or adiabatically adjust their distribution.